vkhalyamin/simple-snake/README.md

 # SIMPLE SNAKE

-Simple snake game, written in C Programming Language and ncurses.
+Simple snake game, written in C programming language and ncurses.
 GNU ncurses is a programming library that allows the users to create text-based user interfaces.

 ## Getting Started